Saturday Morning Workshops – 10am to 2pm

-At least two colors of yarn and matching circular needles (with 16“/40 cm or 24“/60 cm cord) or DPNs (eg. fingering weight and US 4/3.5 mm, or worsted weight and US 7/4.5 mm).
+At least two colours of yarn and matching circular needles (with 16“/40 cm or 24“/60 cm cord) or DPNs (eg. fingering weight and US 4/3.5 mm, or worsted weight and US 7/4.5 mm).
 Several stitch markers and one locking stitch marker.

 Laura Nelkin – Knitting a Novus Sweater